 The Princess would become a big sister on 15 June 2015 when her younger brother, Prince Nicolas was born in Danderyd, Sweden and again on 9 March 2018 when her little sister, Princess Adrienne was born in the same place as Nicolas.

 Her mother regularly shares personal family photos of Leonore and her brother, Nicolas on her Facebook page and told Expressen a week ago in London, “It’s fun to share with you glimpses of our life, in that we do not live in Sweden.
 I understand that people wonder how our lives are and maybe are curious.”

 She is known to be very close with her first cousin, Princess Estelle.
 Madeleine once posted on Facebook about their bond, “My sister and I are blessed as mothers of these two sweet little girls who adore each other!”

 The young princess is known to have a very energetic and mischievous personality.
 Madeleine remarked about Leonore in an interview on the Swedish-Norwegian talk show, Skavlan, “She’s wild.
 She’s everywhere.”

-When Leonore was born, she was fifth in line to the Swedish throne; however, after the birth of her cousins Prince Oscar (son of Crown Princess Victoria and Prince Daniel) and Princes Alexander and Gabriel (sons of Prince Carl Philip and Princess Sofia), she is currently eighth in line.
+When Leonore was born, she was fifth in line to the Swedish throne; however, after the birth of her cousins Prince Oscar (son of Crown Princess Victoria and Prince Daniel) and Princes Alexander, Gabriel and Julian (sons of Prince Carl Philip and Princess Sofia), she is currently ninth in line.